Facility Service Dog Program

 Ivy had serious health issues when she arrived at the Children’s Home and thus had to retire at age 11 in early 2013, and passed away weeks later, loving her work until the end.
 Knowing Ivy’s time would be short, the Picard’s were training another group of dogs and offered one to the Home for $8,500 instead of the usual fee of $30,000.
 A generous donor offered to cover the cost.
 Ivy’s Fund was established to defray the ongoing costs of equipment, board and care which must be borne through donations rather than government funding.

 In late June, 2013, we welcomed 2-year-old Ace, grandson of Rosie and nephew of Ivy as our Facility Service Dog.
 In April, 2016 Ace’s half-brother, Marshall, joined the team.
-Ace and Marshall have wormed their way into the hearts of the children and the staff.
-Ace and Marshall are fast learners and happily giving comfort to distressed children.
-In one case, a young boy came home and found his mother lying on the living room floor.
-The boy was brought to the Children’s Home, still thinking his mother was just ill.
-The same day, Dr. Crenshaw brought Ace into the therapy room with the youngster and told him his mom had passed away.
-Ace was an immediate comfort to the boy as he processed this devastating news, and received his hugs with calm grace.
-Marshall will do the same.
+In June 2018 we welcomed Elvis, a black lab to the Home.
+Ace, Marshall and Elvis have wormed their way into the hearts of the children and the staff.
+Ace, Marshall and Elvis are fast learners and happily give comfort to distressed children.
+Ace, Marshall and Elvis provide comfort and unconditional love to the children.

 You can help to support the ongoing expenses of our Facility Service Dog program by donating here.